daniel-akinyemi/daniel-akinyemi/README.md

 <!-- Hi!
 I am a full-stack software engineer with a passion for building great and bleeding-edge software
  -->

 Daniel Akinyemi is a full stack software engineer with a passions for creating high-quality software that improves people's lives.
 With a deep user-centric approach, he crafts intuitive and seamless applications.
-His passion for making a positive difference through technology shines through in his meticulous problem-solving and attention to detail.
+His passion for creating exceptional user-experience through software shines through in his meticulous problem-solving and attention to detail.

  **I am open to**: